 • Using a diffused aeration system has several potential advantages, including less heat loss, reduced misting and less impact from freezing

-• Several manufacturers make competing equipment, so the selection is possible.
+• Several manufacturers make competing equipment, so the choice is possible.

 • A design algorithm has been developed to allow iterative solution of the design equations (section 9.5) in the text

-• The key variables are MCRT, and the “trial” air flux rate and the number of diffusers being used.
+• The key variables are MCRT, and the “trial” air flux rate and the number of diffuser being used.

 • The first step is to select a trial air flow rate based on Eqn 7.
 AFR can be approximated by a “guessed” efficiency (αSOTE).
-The number of diffusers and the active or “bubbling” area of a single diffuser is used in Eqn 7, along with the depth and number of diffusers.
+Some diffuser and the active or “bubbling” area of a single diffuser is used in Eqn 7, along with the depth and number of the diffuser.

-• From Fig., locate the intersection of the MCRT and he normalized air flux, to obtain the αSOTE on the left axis.
+• From Fig., find the intersection of the MCRT and he normalized air flux, to get the αSOTE on the left axis.

 • Check to see if the guess αSOTE matches the αSOTE you read from the left axis.
 It will take 2 or 3 iterations for the solution to converge.
 Vary either the SRT or the number of diffusers to iterate to convergence.